MicrosoftDocs/office-developer-client-docs.es-ES/docs/outlook/mapi/pidtagproofofsubmissionrequested-canonical-property.md

 ## <a name="remarks"></a>Comentarios

-Esta propiedad corresponde a un atributo de sobre de envío X.400 por mensaje.
+Esta propiedad corresponde a un atributo X.400 submission envelope per-message.

 ## <a name="related-resources"></a>Recursos relacionados